 One of the first decisions Florida manufactured home sellers must make is whether or not to work with an agent.
 Selling a manufactured home “for sale by owner” (FSBO) can be a little bit trickier than selling with an agent, but each has its advantages.

 Selling a manufactured home without an agent can potentially save a seller thousands of dollars.
 Furthermore, it’s easier than ever for manufactured homeowners to sell their homes without an agent.
-Sites like MHVillage provide a mobile home seller’s toolkit for advertising a home and connecting with interested buyers.
+Sites like MHVillage provide a variety of for sale by owner listing tools to make advertising effective and connecting with buyers simple.

 However, there’s no denying that using an agent offers some benefits.
 Agents do the legwork of showing the property to potential buyers and can help sellers market their homes more effectively.
 Agents can also provide help with paperwork, mobile home financing and other important aspects of the sales process.

 For those who do choose to work with an agent, try to find one with expertise selling manufactured homes.
 It’s a specialized market that often involves different paperwork than selling a site-built home.
 Since many agents don’t deal with manufactured homes, it’s important to do due diligence on anyone you hire to ensure that they’re the right one for the job.